zabellemotte/moodle-socialflow-log/README.md

 ## Cutomize the logged events
 The social flow stores only a selection of events linked to student actions performed in the courses.
+Detailed informations about Moodle event API may be found in [Moodle Event API documentation page](https://docs.moodle.org/dev/Events_API).
 The logged actions are stored in the `logstore_socialflow_evts` table, that you may augment with your additionnal plugins events.
+Note that each plugin defines its associated events in `classes/event` folder.
-Events may have 2 types :
+Events in `logstore_socialflow_evts` table may have 2 types :
 - `consult` (like `\mod_assign\event\course_module_viewed`) for actions associates to a student resource or activity consultation,
 - `contrib` (like `\mod_assign\event\assessable_submitted`) for actions associated to a student activity contribution.

 The social flow takes into account the activities closing date and late date and information.
-Closing date and late date fields names are therefore necessary to define a new event:
+Closing date and late date fields names are therefore necessary to define a new event in `logstore_socialflow_evts` table:
 - `moduletable`: stores the name of the table where the closing or late date field are stored (often the plugin name but not always)
 - `hasclosingdate` : takes value '0' if no closing date may be associated to this module and takes value '1' if the module supports closing date
 - `closingdatefield` : label of the table field storing the closing date (action may no more be proceeded after this date)